GenesysCloudBlueprints/agent-monitoring-app-blueprint/blueprint/index-draft.md

 ### Specialized knowledge

 * Administrator-level knowledge of Genesys Cloud
-* Experience using the Genesys Cloud Platform API and the Genesys Cloud Platform API SDK - JavaScript
+* Experience using the Genesys Cloud Platform API and the Genesys Cloud Platform API Client SDK - JavaScript
 * Experience using Vue or Vue CLI

 ### Genesys Cloud account requirements